 Liquidity: Traders must be able to enter and exit trades promptly and without causing significant price movement.
 Slippage—when a large position cannot be liquidated at the price a trader desires—can eat into a trader’s earnings in a market with limited liquidity.
 With slippage, the position must be sold in stages, with each order having a lower price than the one before it, resulting in fewer overall gains by the time the entire position is sold.

-Volatility: A lack of volatility indicates that prices are not moving and that there is no opportunity to buy low and sell high.
+Volatility: A lack of volatility indicates that prices are not moving and that there is no opportunity to buy low and sell high in the cryptocurrency market.
 Because day traders try to buy and sell on the same day, markets must be volatile in the short term for this strategy to work.

 5 Crypto Trading Strategies for a Single Day

-Over a long period of time, simply holding bitcoin or other cryptocurrencies has proven to be a profitable strategy.
+Over a long period of time, simply holding bitcoin or top cryptocurrency in India has proven to be a profitable strategy.
 Gains have outpaced those of other asset classes.

 There are several tactics to attempt for investors who are interested in day trading.
 Technical analysis is one of the most popular tactics, with entire trading communities forming around this school of thought.